Cries and Whispers: Casting

 When Bergman wrote the screenplay, he intended from the start to cast Liv Ullmann and Ingrid Thulin.
-He explained his choice of Harriet Andersson of Agnes: "I would very much like to have Harriet, too, since she belongs to this breed of enigmatic women".
+He explained his choice of Harriet Andersson for Agnes: "I would very much like to have Harriet, too, since she belongs to this breed of enigmatic women".
 Andersson had not worked with Bergman for years, and he sent her notes rather than a complete screenplay.
 Ullmann described receiving a 50-page "personal letter" from Bergman describing the story which began, "Dear Friends: We're now going to make a film together.
 It is a sort of a vision that I have and I will try to describe it".
 Andersson did not receive a backstory about Agnes; Agnes' sisters were married with children, but Andersson was uncertain whether Agnes had ever married or became ill at an early age and lived with her mother.

 Bergman and Ullmann had a previous romantic relationship, and their daughter Linn Ullmann appears as both Maria's daughter and Anna's daughter in the picture.
 Another of Bergman's daughters, Lena, also appears as young Maria.

 The director initially said that he hoped Mia Farrow would be in the film: "Let's see if that works out.
 It probably will; why shouldn't it?"
 However, Farrow was never cast.
 Kari Sylwan, a novice in Bergman's films, had what would have been Farrow's role.